Section 3. Programming Policies

 Source: Robsham Theater Arts Center

 Ticket booth operations are located in the Robsham Theater Arts Center.
 The ticket booth provides a central distribution point for all tickets for events that are not Athletic Department activities, and offers accurate, safe, and reliable record keeping procedures.
-For ticket booth hours and additional information, review Ticket Booth Policy.
+For ticket booth hours and additional information, review the Student Organization Manual for the Ticket Booth Policy.

 For information about ticket sales procedures for registered student organizations, see the Office of Student Involvement website at www.bc.edu/spo, or contact the Office of Student Involvement at 617-552-3480 or the Student Affairs Business Service Center at 617-552-1586.